Tudat/tudat/developerGuide/extendingJSON/valueConversions.rst

     animals::Dog dog;                  // compile error: Dog is not default-constructible! animals::from_json( j, dog );

-Thus, we need to define a default constructor to the class :class:`Dog`.
-We can do that by providing default values for all the arguments in the constructor:
+Thus, we need to define a default constructor for the class :class:`Dog`.
+We can do this by providing default values for all the arguments in the constructor:

 .. code-block:: cpp

-    // dog.h
+    :caption: :class:`dog.h`
+    :name: dog-h-default-constructible

     namespace animals
     {